AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

 In the extremely unlikely event of Original Creator's revival, the Agreement will be handled based on individual situations.

-### Original Identity
+### Original Identity Conditions

 * For the Original Creator to satisfy having an "Original Identity", it must satisfy these conditions:

- * The revived Original Creator must have at least 10% of memories of any form, including:
+ * The revived Original Creator must have at least 10% of Original Creator's memories of any form, including:

   * Personal Information.